corda/corda/docs/source/serialization-enum-evolution.rst

 ---------------------

 Renaming constants and adding constants can be combined over time as a class changes freely.
-Added constants can in term be renamed and everything will continue to be deserializeable.
+Added constants can in turn be renamed and everything will continue to be deserializeable.
 For example, consider the following enum:

 .. container:: codeset